cloudControl/documentation/Guides/PHP/CakePHP.md

 ###2.3 Auto-magically determine the environment and set the configuration

-CakePHP has no built-in support for different environments.

-Having different environments is often really convenient, e.g to account for differences between development, staging and production.
+CakePHP has no built-in support for different environments, but having different environments is often really convenient, e.g to account for differences between development, staging and production.
 It is likely that each environment will have different configuration settings.
 For that reason, we need to be able to differentiate between all the environments.
 The app should know the environment it runs in to set up the proper configuration options.
 That way the same code will run in all the environments.

 ##3.
 Put the code under git

 In your CakePHP directory you will find a `.gitignore` file.
 The file needs to be modified as it currently isn't suitable to be used with the cloudControl platform. **Remove the `app/Config` entry** to enable tracking and pushing of the configuration files.
-Make sure that the `plugins` and `vendors` folders are also being tracked by git.

 You'll start by putting the code under git version control system.
 Run the following commands:
 ~~~bash